workingDog/kmlToGeojson/README.md

 For convenience, these libraries are included here in the lib directory.

+## Assembly

+The easiest way to compile and package the application is to use [SBT](http://www.scala-sbt.org/).
+To assemble the application and all its dependencies into a single jar file type:

+    sbt assembly

+This will produce "converter-0.1.jar" in the "./target/scala-2.11" directory.

 ## Usage

-To use, compile and package the code, then simply type at the prompt:
+Once "converter-0.1.jar" has been generated simply type at the prompt:

-    java -jar Converter.jar kml_file.kml geojson_file.geojson
+    java -jar converter-0.1.jar kml_file.kml geojson_file.geojson

 where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the GeoJSON results.